 When it comes to dogs and cats, there are many things to consider to keep them free of diseases.
-Annual wellness exams, parasite control, dental cleanings…the list goes on and on.
+Annual wellness exams, parasite control, teeth cleanings…the list goes on and on.
 Vaccinating should also be on the list, as this is one of the most effective ways to keep a pet healthy and protected.
-Pet vaccinations help fortify the immune system by using antigens which act the same way as a virus or disease in the body, but without the full symptoms.
+Cat and dog vaccinations help fortify the immune system for pets in Windham by using antigens which act the same way as a virus or disease in the body, but without the full symptoms.
 This exposure leads to the production of antibodies.
 As a result, if a pet is ever exposed to the real illness for which they were vaccinated, their body will be equipped to combat it.

 As an AAHA-accredited hospital, Canobie Lake Veterinary Hospital meets the highest standards in veterinary medicine with our services, including vaccinations.
 We offer more than a dozen core and non-core vaccines to keep your canine or feline companion healthy.
 After all, isn’t that what every loving pet owner wants?